wanghaisheng/responsive-landing-page-starter/content/blog/en/getting-started-with-flutter-3-and-vonage-apis.md

 With the release of Flutter 3.0 (which includes a range of [stability and performance improvements](https://medium.com/flutter/whats-new-in-flutter-3-8c74a5bc32d0)) now is a great time to take a look at how you can use communication APIs to improve your user experience and enhance your cross platform applications.

 Thanks to Flutters ability to make use of native platforms SDKs and APIs we can easily use the Vonage Android and iOS SDKs within our Flutter applications.
 Let's take a look at how we can create a simple Flutter application that's able to make a voice phone call to a physical phone.
+By the end of this guide you will have a good understanding of how to use the Vonage SDK to make a voice call and how you can use native Android and iOS SDKs in your Flutter application.

 For this guide we will create a basic app from scratch but you could just as easily build the below into your own application.